hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 node-red-dashboard
 ```

-When installation is complete, you will see the nodes apear in the list of nodes on the left.
+When the installation is complete, you will see the nodes appear in the list of nodes on the left.

 ## Step 7 Set up local MQTT Server